-The vast majority of the information that I hold about you is provided to, or gathered by, me in the course of your case and/or proceedings.
+All of the information that I hold about you is provided to, or gathered by, me in the course of your case and/or proceedings.
 Your solicitor and/or I will tell you why we need the information and how we will use it.
 In addition to the information you may provide to me or your solicitor, I also obtain information from other sources as follows:

-- Information that is available publicly in registers, searches or in the media

-- Other legal professionals including solicitors and barristers and their associates, trainees and staff

-- Chambers staff

-- Expert witnesses
+- Information that is available publicly in registers, searches, the internet (including social media) or in the media - Other legal professionals including solicitors and barristers and their associates, trainees and staff - Chambers staff - Expert witnesses

-- Prosecution bodies

 - Regulatory, public or administrative bodies

 - Court staff & officials

 - Clients

 - References